Why Every Business Needs Long-Term Cash Flow Forecasting

 Looking up to the night sky, you realise how small we are on our planet.
 The sheer size of space, something we can barely get our heads around, accompanied with how far away it is reminds us we lack control.
 While in the universe we have pretty much no say in what happens, you can use a forecast to see projections for our economy and the obstacles that may trip you up.
 If you think about how much impact a short-term forecast can have on your business, looking further ahead still will definitely give you a sense of security.

-Running your business, you may feel that looking at what has already happened is the best way to project what will happen next.
-In reality, though, it’s not the best way to operate.
-Looking ahead to the future with the help of the present will give you a solid idea of how you’re performing, and where you need to amp things up.
+Looking ahead to the future with the help of the present will give you a solid idea of how you’re performing.
 You need to be sure that more cash is flowing into your business than flowing out, and you’ll only know this if you forecast.

 So when you’re operating day-to-day, and have plans for your business to stand the test of time, you need to be forecasting both short and long-term.
 To bring this right back to basics, here’s a quick breakdown of the differences you’ll see with these different time frames, and then we’ll have a look at the benefits of looking further into the future.

 If you’re looking ahead to a short-term, perhaps a year or under, then you’re looking at what will happen immediately.
 You’re probably already doing this to an extent as you always need to know how things are looking so you can judge what decisions to make about investing in new stock, or similar.
 A great example of a short-term forecast which would last a month or two is in retail.
 Let’s say you’re putting on a sale to get rid of some of your old stock.
 You’d put the new reduced prices into the forecast to see how much revenue you’d get from it, for example.